Diffuse Alveolar Hemorrhage Syndrome

 Diffuse alveolar hemorrhage is a syndrome, not a particular disorder.
 It involves damage to the small blood vessels that supply the lungs, causing blood to accumulate in the tiny air sacs (alveoli) of the lungs.
 Such blood vessel damage can result from several disorders.

-Among the disorders that can cause diffuse alveolar hemorrhage are the following:
+Other disorders that can cause diffuse alveolar hemorrhage include

 Doctors can often diagnose diffuse alveolar hemorrhage syndrome by a person's symptoms and chest x-ray findings.
 Chest x-rays typically show abnormal white patches in the lungs caused by lung bleeding.
 If the diagnosis is not clear based on symptoms and chest x-ray findings (for example, if the person has not coughed up blood), doctors may need to insert a flexible viewing tube into the lungs (bronchoscopy) and wash out the lungs with fluid (bronchoalveolar lavage) to check for small amounts of blood.
 The level of red cells in the blood is measured to test for anemia.

 After diffuse alveolar hemorrhage has been diagnosed, the cause must be determined.
-A variety of tests may be done, depending on what disorders seem to be likely causes.
-Urinalysis is done to tell whether the person has kidney damage, characteristic of the pulmonary-renal syndrome (see Pulmonary-Renal Syndrome).
+A variety of blood tests may be done, depending on what disorders seem to be likely causes.
+Urinalysis is done to tell whether the person has kidney damage, characteristic of the pulmonary-renal syndrome.